Albert Urfer: Biography

 In 1953 he went to Paris and stayed there till 1956, to learn Dramatic arts with Mady Berry.
 He acted for the theatre, cinema and television.
 He came back to Switzerland to play at the “Centre dramatique romand” in the French version of Twelve Angry Men, a play by Reginald Rose.

-However, he became well known and is best remembered as the partner and musical assistant to the chansonnier Jean Villard Gilles for an ongoing 25 years.
+However, he became well known and is best remembered as the partner and musical assistant to the chansonnier Jean Villard for an ongoing 25 years.
 He replaced Edith Burger, in 1948.